The best washable sneakers to get you through the wet and rainy fall | CNN Underscored

 Propét Women’s Washable Shoe (starting at $42.88; amazon.ca)

 The upper of the washable shoe should be soft and flexible in order to avoid blisters or wounds forming at pressure points.
-For instance, canvas is a rough upper material that can cause skin breakdown if worn for a long time whereas wool or leather, like this pair from Propét, will bend and flex with your foot.
+For instance, canvas is a rough upper material that can cause skin breakdown if worn for a long time, whereas wool or leather, like this pair from Propét, will bend and flex with your foot.

 Propét Women’s Washable Walker Evolution Oxford (starting at $54.91; amazon.ca)

-The most important part of shopping for machine-washable shoes is to make sure the label explicitly confirms that they are machine washable, as with these shoes from Propét.
+The most important part of shopping for machine-washable shoes is to make sure the label explicitly confirms that they are machine-washable, as with these shoes from Propét.
 The colorful textile and specially designed outsole could easily be mistaken for a regular pair of sneakers — but they were made to be thrown in the wash.

 Vince Camuto Women’s Celiste Washable Sneaker (starting at $58.42; amazon.ca)